codedor/filament-placeholder-input/README.md

+# Filament Placeholder Input

-# A field for Filament that allows you to add content to another field
+A field for Filament that allows you to add content to another field

-##

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.

 ## Installation